aftersomemath/aftersomemath.github.io/_pages/teaching.md

 <br />

-I think that teaching is the most valuable investment.
-For three years of my undergrad, I was a leader in Pitt's <a href="http://pittras.org">Robotics and Automation Society</a>.
-I ran several project teams and advised other teams.
-Through this experience, I learned that time spent teaching was more impactful than time working.
+Teaching is the most valuable investment.
+For three years of undergrad, I lead project teams in Pitt's <a href="http://pittras.org">Robotics and Automation Society</a>.
+This experience made clear that time spent teaching can be much more impactful than time spent working.
+As a result, I enjoy serving as a TA.

 ## TA Experience

-* ENEE 324 - Engineering Probability - Fall 2019
+* <a href="https://ece.umd.edu/course-schedule/course/ENEE324">ENEE 324</a>  - Engineering Probability - Fall 2019
+* <a href="https://ece.umd.edu/course-schedule/course/ENEE408I">ENEE 408I<a/> - Capstone: Autonomous Control of Interacting Robots - Spring/Fall 2020